-Projections for confirmed, recovered, active, and deceased Covid-19 cases in India based on our multi-dimensional PDE model Nature Sci Rep 11, 6741 (2021) are provided.
-The prevalence estimates from serosurveys have been included in the model.
-However, the scenario curves below show only the officially tested cases for Covid-19.
+We provide prediction of all India and state-wise confirmed, recovered, active and deceased Covid-19 cases based on our multi-dimensional PDE model.
+The prevalance estimates from sero-surveys have been included in the model.
+However, the scenario curves below show only cases that will officialy be tested for Covid-19.

 (Click on the above square buttons to remove/add a plot.
 Use the time slider to adjust time period.)

-- Data* from 23 March, 2021 is used partially to tune the parameters of the data-driven model.
-These results are current as of Apr 27, 2021.
+- Data* between 23 Mar and 31 Aug, 2020 is used partially to tune the parameters of the data-driven model.
+These results are current as of Sep 19, 2020.

 - The severity of the infection is taken into consideration while modeling the infectious death rate function (see the rate functions in the model).

 - A prevalence factor of 10x and 20x mean that only 10% and 5% of the total number of infected cases in the population are reported.

 - In both 10x and 20x scenarios, the total number of cases (reported + unreported) is close to 50% of the total population.
 However, in the 10x scenario, more cases are reported than in 20x.

 - For 10x preavalence factor, the availability of vaccine from 1 Jan and 1 Apr, reduce the total reported cases by 42% and 12% respectively by the end of 2021.